By Ian Lurie

 When I say ‘channels,’ most folks think of ‘PPC,’ ‘social media,’ ‘organic search’ and such.
 To me, though, channels are one layer below that: The three basic channels are paid, earned and owned.
 They’re the way you acquire potential customers:

 In the Earned channel, you can’t buy that attention.
 You gain it by being in some way valuable.
 For example, search engine optimization (SEO) and organic social media mentions.
+PR is earned media, too.
+You have to work in the earned channel because if you don’t, someone else will.
+Then you’ll have strangers writing and talking about you.
+Which is great.
+Until they’re saying awful things, and you have no presence.
+Then it’s not so good.
+So yeah, earned media.
+You need it.

 In the Owned channel, you control the media that gets attention.
 ‘Control’ may mean it’s on your own servers, or that you simply own it.
 Think of user generated content, blog posts, product descriptions and special offers.
+Use paid and earned to drive attention to, and generate, owned.

 In marketing, diversity = strength.